giantswarm/gitops-template/docs/add_wc_environments.md

 like `us-east-1/us-west-2`.

-To create an environment template, you need to make a  directory in `environments` that describes the best the differentating factor for that kind of environment, then you should create subfolder there for different possible values.
+To create an environment template, you need to make a  directory in `environments` that describes the best the differentiating factor for that kind of environment, then you should create sub folder there for different possible values.
 For example, for multiple data centers, we recommend putting region specific configuration into `/bases/environments/regions` folder and under there create `ap-east-1`, `eu-central-1` and `us-west-2` folders.